Stereotype threat: Mechanisms

 Schmader et al. suggest that these three factors summarize the pattern of evidence that has been accumulated by past experiments on stereotype threat.
 For example, stereotype threat has been shown to disrupt working memory and executive function, increase arousal, increase self-consciousness about one's performance, and cause individuals to try to suppress negative thoughts as well as negative emotions such as anxiety.
 People have a limited amount of cognitive resources available.
 When a large portion of these resources are spent focusing on anxiety and performance pressure, the individual is likely to perform worse on the task at hand.

 A number of studies looking at physiological and neurological responses support Schmader and colleagues' integrated model of the processes that produce stereotype threat.
 Supporting an explanation in terms of stress arousal, one study found that African Americans under stereotype threat exhibit larger increases in arterial blood pressure.
 One study found increased cardiovascular activation amongst women who watched a video in which men outnumbered women at a math and science conference.
 Other studies have similarly found that individuals under stereotype threat display increased heart rates.
 Stereotype threat may also activate a neuroendocrine stress response, as measured by increased levels of cortisol while under threat.
-The physiological reactions that are induced by stereotype threat can often be subconscious, and can distract and interrupt cognitive focus from the task.

 With regard to performance monitoring and vigilance, studies of brain activity have supported the idea that stereotype threat increases both of these processes.
 Forbes and colleagues recorded electroencephalogram (EEG) signals that measure electrical activity along the scalp, and found that individuals experiencing stereotype threat were more vigilant for performance-related stimuli.

 Researchers found that women experiencing stereotype threat while taking a math test showed heightened activation in the ventral stream of the anterior cingulate cortex (ACC).